hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 <div class="text-center inline-image-container">
   <img src="./mt-laurel.jpg" alt="" class="img-responsive img-center"></img>
   <div class="caption-container">
     <div class="inline-image-caption">2025 was year two of this foundation planting of mountain laurels and ferns I transplanted from an existing bed (I am not sure what type of fern--maybe ostrich?).
 This planting still needs to come into its own, but I love the contrast of the dark leaves of the mountain laurel with the light green of the ferns.
-The mountain laurels also bloom at the same time as bowman's root in the foreground.</div>
+The mountain laurels also bloom at the same time as Bowman's root in the foreground.</div>
   </div>
 </div>

 <div class="text-center inline-image-container">
   <img src="./flame-azalea-ninebark.jpg" alt="" class="img-responsive img-center"></img>
   <div class="caption-container">
     <div class="inline-image-caption">This is a little detail from the new shrub border behind my raised beds, ninebark "summer wine" behind a flame azalea.
-I wanted the maroon leaves of this ninebark cultivar to serve as a dramatic backdrop to the beautiful azalea blooms.</div>
+I wanted the maroon leaves of this ninebark cultivar to serve as a dramatic backdrop to the beautiful orange azalea blooms.</div>
   </div>
 </div>